dasmikko/qmk_stuff/readme.md

 Firmware should be flashed now.

+If you just want to build the hex or uf2 file, run:

+`./util/docker_build.sh splitkb/kyria/rev2:rekna:hex`

 ## Features
 The keymap contains code for showing a funny little animated bongocat, that shows you your current WPM.
 You can enable it in the `config.h` file.